Soviet destroyer Sokrushitelny (1937): Construction and service

-The ship unsuccessfully searched in early for ships from Convoy PQ 17 after it had scattered.
+The ship unsuccessfully searched for ships from Convoy PQ 17 after it had scattered on 8 July together with Gremyashchy.
 On 10 July Sokrushitelny's steering gear and rangefinders were damaged by fragments from near misses by German bombers.
-After repairs, she rendezvoused with Allied ships on 23 August carrying supplies for a pair of British torpedo bomber squadrons that were intended operate in Karelia.
+After repairs, she rendezvoused with Allied ships on 23 August carrying supplies for a pair of British torpedo bomber squadrons that were intended to operate in Karelia.
+In total, from the beginning of the war to 1 September, she made 40 sorties, covering 22,385 nautical miles in 1,518 running hours.
 On 17–20 September the ship was one of the local escorts for Convoy PQ 18.
 The following month, Sokrushitelny escorted a freighter from Iokanga to Arkhangelsk on 4–7 November and escorted Convoy QP 15 on 17–20 November.
-A severe storm struck on the 20th and severed her stern, killing six men.
-Valerian Kuybyshev, Uritsky and her sister Razumny were sent to her aid and were able to rescue 191 men, although 30 sailors died during the rescue operations.
-Low on fuel, they were forced to depart on 21 November, leaving the ship, which sank after their departure, with a skeleton crew of 16 men.
+A severe storm struck on the 20th and broke her back, severing her stern and killing 6 men.
+Valerian Kuybyshev, Uritsky and her sister Razumny were sent to her aid and were able to rescue 191 men, although 29 sailors died during the rescue operations.
+Low on fuel, the destroyers were forced to depart on 21 November, leaving the ship, which sank after their departure, with a skeleton crew of 16 men.
 Most of the officers abandoned ship before the crewmen; the captain was shot for cowardice and the executive officer was sent to a penal battalion.
+Two minesweeping trawlers were named in honor of the senior lieutenants who led the skeleton crew.

+During the war, Sokrushitelny fired 1,639 shells from her main guns, of which 84 were directed at aircraft, 855 medium and 2,053 light AA shells, being credited with the destruction of six German aircraft (including two shared with other ships.
+There were two incidents of accidental torpedo firings, during one of which a sailor was killed.
+She did not suffer any casualties due to enemy action, while two more sailors drowned in accidents which were the only casualties suffered before her sinking.